Mcutrer5/rust-email-smtp/README.md

 Begin by setting up an SMTP relay.

-In gmail, go to the desktop site, all settings and set up 2-Factor Authentication.
+In gmail, go to the desktop site, then click the gear in the top right corner, from there, click all settings and click on the forwarding section.
+Make sure enable iMap is on here.

+From there, click on your icon in the top right corner, Manage your account, go to security and set up 2-Factor Authentication.

-From there, set an app password.
+After that is set up, create an app password.
+This will be stored in a .env file

 Clone this repo with
 ```https://github.com/Mcutrer5/rust-email-smtp.git```